heremaps/com.here.validate.svrl/readme.md

 ### Requirements

-The validator has been tested against [DITA-OT 2.2.x](http://www.dita-ot.org/download).
+The validator has been tested against [DITA-OT 3.0.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.
-Running the validator plug-in against earlier versions of DITA-OT will not work as it uses the newer `getVariable` template.
-To work with DITA-OT 1.8.5 this would need to be refactored to use `getMessage`
+Running the validator plug-in against DITA-OT 1.8.5 or earlier versions of DITA-OT will not work as it uses the newer `getVariable` template.
+To work with DITA-OT 1.8.5 this would need to be refactored to use `getMessage`.
+The validator can be run safely against DITA-OT 2.x - it also does not need to specially invoke the older Saxon XSLT processor.

 ### Installing DITA-OT